 A license is not required when running in Visual Studio and using IIS Express.

-Eventually, you will need a commercial Episerver license for testing and production environments.
-You can order a time-limited demo license for evaluation purposes from the Episerver License Center.
+Eventually, you will need a commercial Optimizely license for testing and production environments.
+You can order a time-limited demo license for evaluation purposes from the Optimizely License Center.

 Exploring advanced features